Connecticut Breach of Peace Lawyer

 Whether it is a situation that causes concern for public safety or simply a nuisance, these charges can have serious consequences.
 A breach of peace charge becomes a matter of public record, your arrest and mug shot are published on the internet, and a conviction carries penalties that include incarceration, fines, and the social stigma of a criminal conviction record.

 Any of the best Connecticut breach of peace lawyers can work with you and your family to avoid these consequences.
-A qualified assault attorney could help you achieve an optimal result based on the circumstances of your case.
+A skilled assault attorney could help you achieve an optimal result based on the circumstances of your case.

 What is the Definition of Breach of Peace?

 Connecticut penal law defines two different versions of breach of the peace, one prosecuted as a felony and the other as a misdemeanor.
 First-degree breach of the peace under CGS 53a-180aa is classified as a Class D felony and as such, a violation is punishable by imprisonment for a minimum of one year with a maximum sentence of five years.
 In addition, those convicted may be fined an amount up to $5,000.

 While not as serious, the penalties for second-degree breach of the peace under CGS 53a-181 are still substantial.
 This crime is a Class B misdemeanor and can result in a jail sentence of up to six months and a fine as high as $1,000.
 A Connecticut lawyer can attempt to mitigate the penalties that an individual may face following breach of peace charges.

 Fighting Breach of Peace Second-Degree Charges